cockroachdb/docs/v19.2/upgrade-cockroach-version.md

 1. Make sure your cluster is behind a [load balancer](recommended-production-settings.html#load-balancing), or your clients are configured to talk to multiple nodes.
 If your application communicates with a single node, stopping that node to upgrade its CockroachDB binary will cause your application to fail.

-2. Make sure there are no [schema changes](online-schema-changes.html) in progress.
-Schema changes are complex operations that involve coordination across nodes and can increase the potential for unexpected behavior during an upgrade.
+2. Make sure there are no [bulk imports](import.html) or [schema changes](online-schema-changes.html) in progress.
+These are complex operations that involve coordination across nodes and can increase the potential for unexpected behavior during an upgrade.
-    - To check for ongoing schema changes, use [`SHOW JOBS`](show-jobs.html#show-schema-changes) or check the [**Jobs** page](admin-ui-jobs-page.html) in the Admin UI.
+    - To check for ongoing imports or schema changes, use [`SHOW JOBS`](show-jobs.html#show-schema-changes) or check the [**Jobs** page](admin-ui-jobs-page.html) in the Admin UI.

 3. Verify the overall health of your cluster using the [Admin UI](admin-ui-access-and-navigate.html).
 On the **Cluster Overview**:
     - Under **Node Status**, make sure all nodes that should be live are listed as such.
 If any nodes are unexpectedly listed as suspect or dead, identify why the nodes are offline and either restart them or [decommission](remove-nodes.html) them before beginning your upgrade.
 If there are dead and non-decommissioned nodes in your cluster, it will not be possible to finalize the upgrade (either automatically or manually).